 Aside from its role in protein synthesis, alanine is second only to glutamine in prominence as a circulating amino acid.
 In this capacity it serves a unique role in the transfer of nitrogen from peripheral tissue to the liver.
 Alanine is transferred to the circulation by many tissues, but mainly by muscle, in which alanine is formed from pyruvate at a rate proportional to intracellular pyruvate levels.
 Liver accumulates plasma alanine, reverses the transamination that occurs in muscle, and proportionately increases urea production.
 The pyruvate is either oxidized or converted to glucose via gluconeogenesis.
 When alanine transfer from muscle to liver is coupled with glucose transport from liver back to muscle, the process is known as the glucose-alanine cycle.
 The key feature of the cycle is that in 1 molecule, alanine, peripheral tissue exports pyruvate and ammonia (which are potentially rate-limiting for metabolism) to the liver, where the carbon skeleton is recycled and most nitrogen eliminated.

-The glucose-alanine cycle is used primarily as a mechanism for skeletal muscle to eliminate nitrogen while replenishing its energy supply.
+The Glucose-Alanine Cycle: The glucose-alanine cycle is used primarily as a mechanism for skeletal muscle to eliminate nitrogen while replenishing its energy supply.
 Glucose oxidation produces pyruvate which can undergo transamination to alanine.
 This reaction is catalyzed by alanine transaminase, ALT (ALT used to be called serum glutamate-pyruvate transaminase, SGPT).
 Additionally, during periods of fasting, skeletal muscle protein is degraded for the energy value of the amino acid carbons and alanine is a major amino acid in protein.
 The alanine then enters the blood stream and is transported to the liver.
 Within the liver alanine is converted back to pyruvate which is then a source of carbon atoms for gluconeogenesis.
 The newly formed glucose can then enter the blood for delivery back to the muscle.
 The amino group transported from the muscle to the liver in the form of alanine is converted to urea in the urea cycle and excreted.

+In cysteine synthesis, homocysteine condenses with serine to produce cystathionine which is catalyzed by cystathionine β-synthase (cystathionine beta synthase: CBS).
+The details of CBS are discussed below.
+Cystathionine is subsequently cleaved by cystathionine γ-lyase (also called cystathionase; also discussed in more detail below) to produce cysteine and α-ketobutyrate.
+The sum of the latter two reactions is known as trans-sulfuration.
 Cysteine is used for protein synthesis and other body needs, while the α-ketobutyrate is first converted to propionyl-CoA and then via a 3-step process to the TCA cycle intermediate succinyl-CoA.
 While cysteine readily oxidizes to form the disulfide cystine, cells contain little if any free cystine because the ubiquitous reducing agent, glutathione, effectively reverses the formation of cystine by a non-enzymatic reduction reaction.

 Homocysteinemia can also result from vitamin deficiencies due to the role of the co-factor forms of B6, B12, and folate in the overall metabolism of methionine.
-Vitamin B6 (as pyridoxal phosphate) is required for the activity of CBS and the homocysteinemia that results with B6 deficiency is also associated with elevated methionine levels in the blood.
+Vitamin B6 (as pyridoxal phosphate) is required for the activity of CBS and cystathionine γ-lyase and the homocysteinemia that results with B6 deficiency is also associated with elevated methionine levels in the blood.
 Vitamin B12 and folate (as N5-methyl-THF) are required for the methionine synthase reaction so a deficiency of either vitamin can result in homocysteinemia presenting with reduced levels of plasma methionine.
 The enzyme methylmalonyl-CoA mutase also requires B12 and so a homocysteinuria resulting from a deficiency in this vitamin is also associated with methylmalonic academia.
 Indeed, the measurement of serum methionine and methylmalonic acid in cases of homocysteinemia allows for a differential diagnosis of the nutritional (non-genetic) cause.

 As the name implies, cystinuria is a disorder associated with excess cystine in the urine.
 Cystine is the oxidized disulfide homodimer of two cysteines.
 Cystinuria is an autosomal recessive disorder that results from a failure of the renal proximal tubules to reabsorb cystine that was filtered by the glomerulus.
 The disorder results from defects in either of the two protein subunits of the cystine transporter which is distinct from the renal cysteine transporter.
 In addition to excess cystine in the urine, the disorder is also associated with increased urinary excretion of dibasic amino acids arginine, lysine, and ornithine.
 However, clinical consequences are only associated with the increased urinary cystine and is due to the poor solubility of this homodimeric compound.
 Cystine will precipitate in the urine resulting in the formation of renal calculi (stones) that can lead to renal failure.
 The two subunits of the cystine transporter are encoded by the SLC3A1 and SLC7A9 genes that encode the basic amino acid transport protein (rBAT) and the functional subunit that transports neutral and basic amino acids (b(0,+)AT; where the AT stands for amino acid transporter), respectively.